unicode-org/icu/docs/userguide/transforms/general/rules.md

 that when we reverse the transliteration that the process can handle all the Latin letters.

-*This direction is not reversible.
+> :point_right: *This direction is not reversible.
 The following table illustrates this situation:*

 | Source→Target | Reversible | φ → ph → φ |